Sajid030/car_price_prediction/README.md

 ## Demo
 - Link: https://sajid.engineer/carprediction
+Note: The website link provided above is currently not working, as the deployment has been stopped.
 - Please do ⭐ the repository, if it helped you in anyway.

 - A glimpse of the web app: